 Pool Opening Time Frame

 In the Maryland, DC Metro and Virginia area pool openings can never be scheduled around a specific date.
 In our service area, the spring weather can be very unpredictable making it challenging to predict the best timing for your swimming pool opening.
-The timing for your pool opening will depend on weather, type of swimming pool, and if you own a swimming pool heater or not.
+The timing for your pool opening will depend on weather, the type of swimming pool, and if you own a swimming pool heater or not.
 Cool weather should not be a deterrent.
 If you have a pool with an adjoining hot tub, you will get use out of an open swimming pool far earlier than a swimming pool without a spa.

 Generally speaking, pool owners should wait to perform their pool opening until daytime temperatures are consistently in the 60’s to 70’s.
 However, pool owners should also keep in mind additional algae can grow with the increasingly warm temperatures.
 The longer you delay opening your pool, the more work your pool opening may require.